-What is Tailgating or Piggybacking in Access Control?
+What is Tailgating or Piggybacking in Security & Access Control?

 Regardless of the action taken, both compromise the security of the site in question and open it up a variety of threats.

-Thought needs to be given when considering countermeasures against piggybacking or tailgating security.
-The first consideration is whether the client needs to deter, detect or prevent tailgating – this is where Isotec comes in.
-Isotec utilizes tailgating countermeasures in our security door systems.
+Thought needs to be given when considering countermeasures against tailgating and piggybacking security.
+The first consideration is whether the client needs to deter, detect or prevent tailgating – this is where Isotec comes in, as Isotec utilizes tailgating access control countermeasures in our security door systems.

 Can I Prevent Tailgating or Piggybacking?